tomaskk/PSK_Group_Project_Front/README.md

 * `npm run eslint:fix` will solve most simple issues with your code
 * `npm run lint` will show any remaining issues in the project

+#### Project structure

+Folders containing a Component should be PascalCase

+Otherwise default to camelCase

+Reusable Components should be in the 'components/common' folder